jeras/rp8/rtl/README.md

 1. Program counter size and call/interrupt latency

    The program counter `PC[PAW-1:0]` width is the same as the program memory address bus.
 During subroutine and interrupt calls the program counter is stored on the stack.
-The number of bytes stored on entry and retrived on return depends on the size of the program counter.
+The number of bytes stored on entry and retrieved on return depends on the size of the program counter.
 Since the data memory the stack resides in requires a clock cycle for each read/write byte transfer, the call latency depends on the byte size of the program counter.
 Although the program counter can be a single byte for program address space up to 512 Bytes, the Atmel AVR core will push/pop two bytes each call/return.
 The RP_8bit (TODO) differs from the original here, by only storing a single byte.

 2. Instructions for subroutine calls and jumps, and extended registers

-   Different program addressing modes (call and jump intructions) have different reach inside the program address space.
+   Different program addressing modes (call and jump instructions) have different reach inside the program address space.

    1. relative